ROLES: community, social media & events manager

 Naturally, but not without effort or a strategy.

 One of the things that makes me a natural community manager is that I am very accessible on social media.
-I post everything on Facebook publicly and add new people to my friend list every day.
+I'm present on every relevant social medium and add new people to my network every day.

-This isn't spectacular or unique by itself, but in a world where Facebook has given us unparalleled insight into each other's lives, being so close in touch with your community yields many benefits.
+This isn't spectacular or unique by itself, but in a world where social media has given us unparalleled insight into each other's lives, being so close in touch with your community yields many benefits.

 For starters, being so closely connected with each other creates a level of trust that would take much longer to form if you only saw one another at occasional events.